pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 http://localhost:3333/calculator/add?num1=5&num2=4

 Uh oh!
 The sum is 54 instead of 9.
-Remember, incoming requests always come in as strings, therefore they must be converted to numbers.
+Remember, incoming requests always come in as strings.
+Therefore they must be converted to numbers.

 ```js
 app.get("/calculator/:operator", (req, res) => {